-The Student Support team includes the intercultural counsellor, the student career advisor, student coaches, program advisors, and the welcoming officer and they provide service and support to international students.
+The Student Support team includes the intercultural counsellor, the student career advisor, student coaches, program advisors, and the welcoming officer.
+These roles are champions of the international student experience and provide support which enhances the international student journey while providing access to services that support their settlement in their studies and new community.

-Note: The contact information for Student Coaches Maria John, Eric Harvey, and Jacques-Heri Soares da Silva as well as Program Advisors Joanne Tansley and Maria Bracalenti is located on the Student Services webpage.
-Contact information for Welcoming Officer Ola Salah is located on the Language & Culture Centre webpage.
+Note: The contact information for Student Coaches as well as Program Advisors is located on the Student Services webpage.
+Contact information for the Welcoming Officer is located on the Language & Culture Centre webpage.

 Mona is a Registered Psychotherapist who provides confidential support, information and strategies to improve International student well-being.
 Mona can provide strategies to manage the various stressors that often come from moving to a new country.
 These may include: expectations to succeed, adjusting to Canadian culture, homesickness (leaving family and friends), crisis, isolation, loneliness, worrying, uncertainty about the future, the challenge of balancing new responsibilities, and difficulties with family, friends or other relationships.
 Additionally, Mona provides support for students who want to learn skills to improve their academics and/or want to explore potential careers in Canada.